 Writer.
 History lover.
 Memory keeper.

 Sue Eisenfeld is the author of Wandering Dixie: Dispatches from the Lost Jewish South and Shenandoah: A Story of Conservation and Betrayal.
 She is also a contributing author to The New York Times Disunion: A History of the Civil War.
 She writes about her passions: history, travel, culture, hiking, nature, relationships, and life.
-Her work has been listed five times among the "Notable Essays of the Year" in The Best American Essays and has appeared in The New York Times, The Washington Post, The Forward, Civil War Times, Washingtonian, The Gettysburg Review, Potomac Review, Still: The Journal, Blue Lyra Review, Hunger Mountain, Virginia Living, and other publications.
+Her work has been listed five times among the "Notable Essays of the Year" in The Best American Essays and has appeared in The New York Times, The Washington Post, The Forward, Civil War Times, Washingtonian, The Gettysburg Review, Potomac Review, Still: The Journal, Blue Lyra Review, Hunger Mountain, Virginia Living, and many other publications.
 Born in Philadelphia, she is a long-time resident of Arlington, Virginia.